phalaaxx/dsproxy/README.md

 It also supports endpoint IP address configuration (in the form ip:port) to avoid resolving target's IP addresses.
 Default behaviour is to resolve target's address (when no specific address is provided, in that case address is "-" by default).
 When ip:port pair is provided, it is used when initiating backend connection regardless of how target's address is resolved.

+Endpoints support multiple ip:port address pairs that are used sequentially, which in effect results in a round-robin load balancing support.

 ### Compilation